AkashKT10172/Leo-Club-BIT-Mesra/README.md

-Made using React + Vite.
+Made using React, Firebase & TailwindCSS.
-Currently in the developmental Phase.
+This is the official website of Leo Club BIT Mesra.